ARCAD-Software/elias-vscode/docs/pages/project-mode.md

 - fill *NRM for Implementation mode
 - add a Brief description
 - fill a Prefix for version library if your Application ID is longer than three characters
-- press ENTER

 ![alt text](../assets/ProjectMode_006.png)

 #### Create version type
 Finally, you need to create a version type for your application.

-To do that, use the AWRKVERTYP command, press ENTER and then use the option 3=Copy for the three standard version types *FEATURE, *RELEASE and *SANDBOX.
+To do that, use the AWRKVERTYP command, press ENTER and then use the option `3=Copy` for the three standard version types *FEATURE, *RELEASE and *SANDBOX.

 ![alt text](../assets/ProjectMode_007.png)